-Since September 2016, Manitoba has been experiencing an outbreak of Mumps.
-As of February 10, 2017 there have been 162 confirmed cases.
-In recent weeks the spread of mumps has expanded throughout Manitoba and now includes cases in pre-school and school aged populations.
-Manitoba Health, Seniors and Active Living (MHSAL) would like to ensure that all parents and guardians are aware of the situation and know how to recognize the symptoms of mumps, understand how to prevent its spread and know what to do if they suspect they or their child(ren) may be infected with the mumps virus.
+Manitoba Health, Seniors and Active Living (MHSAL) would like to ensure all parents and guardians are aware that the mumps outbreak continues, how to recognize its symptoms, how to prevent its spread and what to do if they suspect they or their child(ren) may be infected with mumps.

-The mumps virus can be spread to others from two to three days before symptoms appear until four to five days after symptoms appear.
+The mumps virus can be spread to others two to three days before the appearance of symptoms until four to five days after symptoms appear.
 Some people infected with mumps may not have any symptoms at all, but can still spread the virus to other people.

 What are the signs and symptoms of mumps?